 Why It’s Important to Report Life Changes to UsReading Time: 2 Minutes

-For a complete list of reporting responsibilities for all our programs, please read the following publications:
+For a complete list of SSI reporting responsibilities, please read the following publication:

 How to Report Changes in Wages

 You can conveniently report your wages using our:

 - Free SSA Mobile Wage Reporting app for smartphones.